serenity-js/serenity-js/documentation/website/src/handbook/integration/upgrading-to-serenity-js-2.md

     // Test runner config
     specs: [ 'spec/*.spec.ts', ],

-    jasmineNodeOpts: {
+    mochaOpts: {
-        requires: [ 'ts-node/register' ],
+        require: [
+            'ts-node/register',
-        helpers: [ 'spec/setup.ts' ]
+            'spec/setup.ts'
+        ],
     },

     // Other Protractor config [...]
 };
 ```

-**Please note** that the above config instructs Jasmine to load a `setup.ts` file located at `spec/setup.ts`.
+**Please note** that the above config instructs Mocha to load a `setup.ts` file located at `spec/setup.ts`.
-While this is not mandatory, you can use a setup file like that to further configure Jasmine and Serenity/JS to your needs.
+While this is not mandatory, you can use a setup file like that to further configure Mocha and Serenity/JS to your needs.
 I'll explain it in more depth in the next section.

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text">
-        <h4>I'd still rather use Mocha (or Jest, or Ava, or Karma...)</h4>
+        <h4>I'd still rather use Jest, or Ava, or Karma...)</h4>
         <p>
             Sure thing, and we'd love to support it!
 However, with limited time and virtually unlimited possibilities for extending Serenity/JS, we have to be very strict about our priorities.
         </p>
         <p>
-            If you'd like to see Serenity/JS support Mocha, or any other test runner for this matter, please [raise a ticket](https://github.com/serenity-js/serenity-js/issues) or give a <i class="fas fa-thumbs-up"></i> thumbs up  to an existing proposal.
+            If you'd like to see Serenity/JS support your favourity test runner, please [raise a ticket](https://github.com/serenity-js/serenity-js/issues) or give a <i class="fas fa-thumbs-up"></i> thumbs up  to an existing proposal.
         </p>
         <p>
             Also, please consider [becoming our Github Sponsor](/support.html) to help the Serenity/JS team secure more time on the project to support more integrations.